 Absolutely!
 Strip the chicken of the meat and use it for a tasty sandwich or risotto.

-You can even put the carcass back into the cooker and make some flavourful slow cooker chicken stock for future soups and sauces.
+You can even put the carcass back into the slow cooker and make some flavourful slow cooker chicken stock for future soups and sauces.

 Slow Cooker Whole Chicken